- Increase awareness of the new Colgate Optic White Express White toothpaste

 Blair and Andrea's ease in front of the camera came through regardless of the medium.
 Campbell continued, "They had authentic excitement for the product.
 And that came across in the video, regardless of whether it was on TV, pre-roll, print, or on their own content channel."

 Because the series was being created and produced as the campaign went along, Colgate had the unique opportunity to fine-tune messaging on the fly.
 Durocher shared, "We were able to reinforce different points along the way based on what consumers were responding to.
 We had more kicks at the can than we typically do with an advertising campaign where once it’s out the door you don’t really have a chance to change the messaging."

 To ensure the creative had a broad millennial reach, the team put together an innovative, YouTube-led, integrated marketing plan.
 The campaign included traditional elements like print, in-store, and TV—and added more digital elements than ever before.
 The plan included the highest percentage spend on digital that Optic White had ever allotted.
-This increase represented both a leap of faith and a sound strategy (given where consumers are spending their time).
+This increase represented both a leap of faith and a sound video strategy (given where consumers are spending their time).

 Digital elements reached consumers on desktop and mobile devices, including the YouTube masthead, TrueView ads, Hangout on Air, GDN banners, and a YouTube channel gadget that housed "The Smile Show."
 Overlays were leveraged to drive viewers to watch additional episodes and to allow viewers to shop for the product right after they saw an ad or watched content.